InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 |B0|Number of slaves|

 ### **Set Slave Number: 0xA012**
 This command is used to configure the number of slaves.The slave number should be less than (or equal to) the maximum slave number (CFG_IPMAC_MAX_SLV_NUM).
+In current firmware, the value of
+CFG_IPMAC_MAX_SLV_NUM is 64.

 Send:    **0xA0 0x12 0x00 0x01 B0**
 |Byte|Comment|